AllenInstitute/argschema/docs/user/intro.rst

 add documentation of your Schemas and ArgSchemaParser classes in your project.
 This is how the documentation of the :doc:`../tests/modules` suite included here was generated.

-To configure sphnix to use this function, you must be using the sphnix autodoc module and add the following to your conf.py file
+To configure sphinx to use this function, you must be using the sphnix autodoc module and add the following to your conf.py file

 .. code-block:: python